miku/subtitling/README.md

         $ python subtitlegen.py --long sample.csv > sample.srt

-    The expected CSV format is (note that the time format is `MM:SS:Milliseconds`, although full milliseconds would need three digits):
+    The expected CSV format is as follows (note that the time format is `MM:SS:Milliseconds`, although full milliseconds would need three digits):

         $ cat sample.csv
         0,34:39:00